 Google Trends

-Google Trends is a free keyword tool that shows you the relative search volume of keywords over time.
-This is useful to see if a keyword is growing or declining in popularity.
+Google Trends is useful to see if a keyword is growing or declining in popularity.
 You can also use this to compare multiple keywords and see which one is more popular.

 Google Keyword Planner